-We have an ongoing discovery program targeting the inhibition of bicarbonate exchange inhibitor for the treatment of metabolic acidosis, a highly prevalent comorbidity in CKD patients that is strongly correlated with disease progression and adverse outcomes.
+We have an ongoing discovery program targeting the inhibition of intestinal bicarbonate exchange for the treatment of metabolic acidosis, a highly prevalent comorbidity in CKD patients that is strongly correlated with disease progression and adverse outcomes.
 We have identified lead compounds that are potent, selective and proprietary inhibitors of bicarbonate secretion.